Alliance of Independent Academic Medical Centers: National Initiative III

 National Initiative III launched in the fall of 2011, and will directly address the ACGME Common Program Requirements for Professionalism, Personal Responsibility and Patient Safety by educating program directors, faculty members and residents in a train-the-trainer approach.
 The structure and content of NI III will also meet directives for Teamwork by providing training in effective communication as part of inter-professional teams.
 The structure of the National Initiative III will resemble the previous two initiatives, with quarterly meetings for quality improvement didactics and leadership training, conference calls to assess progress, and local hospital team initiatives to improve patient care.

 National Initiative IV

 The fourth National Initiative recognized the importance of the Accreditation Council for Graduate Medical Education initiative entitled the "Clinical Learning Environment Review".
-Teams from over 35 teaching hospitals across the United States participated in a two-year learning collaborative to improve performance in six focus areas: patient safety, quality imrpvoement, transitions of care, supervision, fatigue management and professionalism.
+Teams from over 35 teaching hospitals across the United States participated in a two-year learning collaborative to improve performance in six focus areas: patient safety, quality improvement, transitions of care, supervision, fatigue management and professionalism.